Lectures and Details (Winter 2026)

 Autograder Homework Code Submission (need access? email EECS481Staff@gmail.com)

-Gradescope Homework Report Submission (need access? email EECS481Staff@gmail.com)
+Gradescope Homework Report Submission (need access? use "Entry code: 2D7NG2" or email EECS481Staff@gmail.com)

 Discussion Section Materials — all discussion sections are optional.

-SSD approved extended exam time confirmation Google Form — you have to (1) first obtain approval from SSD and (2) then fill this form in order to get the extended exam time
+SSD approved extended timed assignment confirmation Google Form — you have to (1) first obtain approval from SSD and (2) then fill this form in order to get the extended time for timed assignments.

 Remote Office Hours Queue